panzi/oembedendpoints/README.md

 This is a simple file based registry of know [oEmbed](http://oembed.com/) endpoints.
-If you know endpoints that aren't listed here please fork this project, add the endpoints and send me a pull request.
+If you know endpoints that aren't listed here please fork this project, add the endpoints to `endpoints.json` and send me a pull request.

 ### endpoints.json